-This protects the value of your investment at a specific date in the future, which is called the maturity date.
-This date is explained in the When your plan matures section.
+This protects the value of your investment at a specific date in the future.
+This date is explained in the When your policy matures section.

-On this date, you will receive the greater of:
+On these dates, you will receive the greater of:

-- The market value of the funds, or - 75 per cent of the money you put in the funds
+- · The market value of the funds, or - 75 per cent of the money you put in the funds